The road to Glasgow: What needs to happen by COP26 to keep the 1.5˚C goal alive?

-This event aims to increase the peer exchange and learning between countries, particularly in a South-South context, to (re)think and (re)formulate effective approaches towards a just transition.
-The event presents the latest findings on socio-economic aspects of energy transitions towards carbon neutrality.
+This event aimed to increase the peer exchange and learning between countries, particularly in a South-South context, to (re)think and (re)formulate effective approaches towards a just transition.
+The event presented the latest findings on socio-economic aspects of energy transitions towards carbon neutrality.

 - What are the economic and social implications of decarbonizing the energy sector in developing economies?

 - What elements should be included in innovative just transition policies?

 - Which actors need to be involved in just transition processes, and what should be their role?

 - How can the economic diversification, creation of green jobs and social inclusion be enhanced to accelerate the transition process?

 - What is the role of, scale needed, and appropriate design for international support to promote a Paris-compatible just transition in developing countries?